-• The opening of a new school or a new facility in an existing school is always a memorable occasion.
+The opening of a new school or a new facility in an existing school is always a memorable occasion.

-What might Frances have written in her diary on the evening of the opening of Loreto Rathfarnham?
+Imagine what Frances might have written in her diary on the evening of the opening of Loreto Rathfarnham.

 Imagine that you are asked to give a speech at the opening of your new school/school wing/facility.
 What would you say to the school community?